 Strong business ethics are a core value of Con Edison.
-Through the years, one of the most important lessons we have learned is that having a strong financial foundation and operational excellence are only part of what it takes to continue a company's success.
-We also recognize that our Standards of Business Conduct is a cornerstone of a sustainable company.
+Through the years, one of the most important lessons we have learned is that having a strong financial foundation and operational excellence are only part of what it takes to continue a company’s success.
+We also recognize that our Standards of Business Conduct are an integral component of a sustainable company.

 Reflecting the company’s continuing commitment to ethical operations, the Business Ethics and Compliance group was significantly restructured and strengthened in 2012.
 Personnel were added to the expanding group, which was moved from the Internal Audit Department to the Law Department.
 To head the new group, Vice President and Chief Ethics and Compliance Officer Kimberly Strong joined the Company in early January 2012.
 Ms. Strong was named to the Ethisphere Institute's 2012 Attorneys Who Matter list as a top ethics and compliance officer.

 Con Edison’s Standards of Business Conduct are founded upon our values of service, honesty, concern, courtesy, excellence and teamwork.
 These Standards set forth the basic principles that employees must follow in their day-to-day work, which allow the company to carry out our commitments to our customers, our communities, our fellow employees, our shareholders, our business partners, and the public.
 We completed an update of the Standards of Business Conduct, which was released to all employees of Con Edison of New York, Orange and Rockland, and the competitive energy businesses in early 2013.

 During the fall of 2012, the department launched annual Standards of Business Conduct training to all management employees of Con Edison of New York, Orange and Rockland, and the competitive energy businesses.
 We also continued to conduct ethics and compliance training for new employees, new supervisors and new managers, and to administer FERC-required ethics training.